Harry Usher

 Harry Lester Usher (March 6, 1939 – June 22, 2000) was an American attorney who was the second and last commissioner of the United States Football League (USFL).
-He was also the executive vice president and general manager of the Los Angeles Olympic Organizing Committee (LAOOC), which oversaw the business operations of the 1984 Summer Olympics.
 His legal expertise was in entertainment law.

 Early years

 Usher was born on March 6, 1939, in Jersey City, New Jersey.
 His father died shortly after his birth.
 He entered Brown University on a scholarship, graduated as a Phi Beta Kappa in 1961, and later helped many California-based students attend the university.
 He then matriculated at Stanford Law School, where he was editor of its Law Review.
 He earned his law degree in 1964.

+1984 Summer Olympics

+Usher was the executive vice president and general manager of the Los Angeles Olympic Organizing Committee (LAOOC), which oversaw the business operations of the 1984 Summer Olympics.
+He was second in command to Peter Ueberroth for a multi-sport event that generated a surplus of at least $215 million.

 United States Football League

 Usher was named the commissioner of the United States Football League on January 15, 1985, succeeding Chet Simmons who had resigned the previous day.
 After signing a three-year contract, he inherited a league that continued to incur heavy financial losses.
 ESPN had renewed its network television deal for three years.
 ABC, knowing that the USFL was moving to an autumn schedule in 1986 in direct competition with the more-established National Football League (NFL), decided to televise games for only the 1985 season.